 You’re one of the country’s prime archers today.
 What does that feel like?

-“There was this tournament in Denmark.
+“There was this another tournament in Denmark.
 We were told it was summer so we brought clothes all summery and stuff.
 But when we landed, man, it was freezing.
-Call it a miracle or luck or whatever you want to call it, but a fellow [Filipino] – perhaps after seeing us almost shiver to death, pitied us – came and offered help.
+Call it a miracle or luck or whatever you want to call it, but a fellow [Filipino] – perhaps after seeing us almost shiver to death, took pity – came and offered help.
 He gave us a bag containing coats and other winter stuff.
 My faith in humanity was kind of restored at that moment.”

 You do your studies and archery at the same time.
 How do you handle that?